-The T.O.V.A. software is installed on the computer's hard drive and requires Windows XP (32-bit, SP2 or above), Vista, or 7, or Mac OS X 10.6.2 or higher.
+The T.O.V.A. software is installed on the computer's hard drive and requires Windows 7, 8, or 10, or Mac OS X 10.8.5 or higher.
 Test administration is performed in the T.O.V.A.
 Precision Test Environment (PTE) or in the T.O.V.A.
 USB device itself during External Audio/Video (EAV) testing, since modern operating systems are not appropriate for tasks requiring precise and consistent timing.
-These testing methods allow consistent and reliable timing down to ± 1 ms.
+These testing methods allow consistent and reliable timing down to $\pm 1$ ms.